 An examination of the elements of design as they relate to the translation and reinforcement of the dramatic image of a play script into the scenic environment of a production.
+Emphasis is on practical experience in developing a personal design aesthetic.
 Includes the completion and critique of several original design projects.
 Alternate years.
 Prereq: THEA 121 or permission of the instructor; C. Choma

-THEA 323 Stage Lighting
+THEA 323 Lighting Design